AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 The notion of **Document Object Model** (DOM) is key to any scripting environment; developers refer to _scripting_ when their programs use tools primarily available through the application's User Interface (UI) but programmatically, with code.

-For example, the [Grids tutorial](./grids-addon.md) add-on creates a grid system while operating with built-in elements like shapes and editing their dimensions, positions, fills, and blend modes.
+For example, the [Grids tutorial](./grids-addon.md) add-on creates a grid system while operating with built-in elements like shapes and editing their dimensions, positions, fills, and blending modes.
 If we were to implement an unsupported object type, we'd need to go beyond the combination of existing tools—i.e., outside the scripting realm.[^1]

 It is essential to hierarchically organize the features that are surfaced[^2] to the scripting layer.
 For example, a shape is not just contained within a document: it may be included in a particular Group in a certain Artboard, which belongs to a specific Page of a Document.
 Additionally, Ellipses and Rectangles, as shapes, share some properties, such as the ability to be filled or stroked with a solid color; in that respect, though, they differ from a bitmap image, which can be stroked but not filled.